Light industrial hours stay 10% above 2025 levels

 Staffing Industry Analysts’ perspective

-We note that the conflict in Iran has yet to show a visible negative impact on the US staffing industry, at least as far as we can tell.
+The conflict in Iran has yet to show a meaningful direct negative impact on the US staffing industry, at least as far as we can tell.
 We will continue to keep an eye out for any impacts in future weeks of data.

-Looking ahead, US temporary staffing continues to face headwinds in the form of sluggish growth in the overall US labor force, the conflict with Iran and shock to energy prices, low rates of labor turnover, policy uncertainty, and uncertainty regarding the impact of AI, leading to a cautious approach to hiring from clients.
-Nevertheless, on the bright side, according to the latest BLS estimates, US temporary help employment grew sequentially in November, January, and March, breaking the pattern of sequential declines that have defined much of the past three years.
-For more US staffing industry insights, please see our US Staffing Industry Forecast: March 2026 Update, our US Economic and Labor Market Trends (March 2026), and our April 2026 US Jobs Report.
+We believe industrial staffing is benefiting from growth in demand from clients in manufacturing and logistics, as well as demand related to investment in data centers.
+Demand for professional staffing is also rising as clients move forward on projects that had previously been paused as well as launch new projects related to AI readiness and transformation.
+According to the latest BLS estimates, US temporary help employment grew sequentially in January, February, March, and April, breaking the pattern of sequential declines that have defined much of the past three years.
+For more US staffing industry insights, please see our US Staffing Industry Forecast: March 2026 Update, our US Economic and Labor Market Trends (May 2026), and our May 2026 US Jobs Report.

 About the SIA Bullhorn Staffing Industry Indicator